TiSPACE Test Flight Hapith I

 Whalers Way Orbital Launch Complex, South Australia

-Pad 1 has witnessed the launch of 1 rockets, including 0 orbital launch attempts.
-While Whalers Way Orbital Launch Complex, South Australia, has been the site for 1 rocket launches.
+The Pad 1 launch pad has hosted 1 rocket launches, including 0 orbital launch attempts.
+The Whalers Way Orbital Launch Complex, South Australia launch site has been the location for 1 total rocket launches.

 Whalers Way Orbital Launch Complex is a rocket-launching facility operated by Southern Launch at Whalers Way, in the locality of Sleaford near Port Lincoln on South Australia's Eyre Peninsula.